-Week Eight of the 2021 Legislative Session
+Week Seven of the 2021 Legislative Session

 On Tuesday, Senate Majority Leader Clay Scofield joined BCA for our weekly Governmental Affairs Briefing to provide an update on week eight of the legislative session.
 He began by discussing the importance of pro-business legislation that allows for job creation within the state.
 Sen. Scofield was extremely proud of the three priority bills that were passed during the first two weeks of the session.
 He also mentioned two additional business-related bills that were receiving attention – a worker’s classification bill and a bill regarding call centers.